 Qualifications: what you bring

-- You enjoy doing hands-on, physical work outdoors and have the fitness and upper body. strength to do this.
+- You enjoy doing hands-on, physical work outdoors and have the fitness and upper body strength to do this.

-- You have normal colour vision
+- You have Normal colour vision is required

-- You have strong interpersonal skills and are able to deal with both internal and external customers.
+- You have strong interpersonal skills and are able to deal with both internal and external customers

 Equivalence documentation and transcripts